 Eating Out The area has many cosy pubs, quaint cafés and relaxing restaurants – try The Maltings Kitchen and Audela in Berwick-Upon-Tweed, Oblo’s in Eyemouth, Allanton Inn in Allanton and The Cross in Paxton.
 You will find that most restaurants here use locally sourced produce, resulting in some great dining experiences.

-Cycling and Walking There are excellent cycling routes throughout the area, Counting Sheep Campers is located on a recognised cycling route, so you are already started!
+Cycling and Walking There are excellent cycling routes throughout the area, Shepher's Rest is located on a recognised cycling route, so you are already started!
 The Tweed Cycle Way nearby is a fantastic long distance route, see the Visit Scotland link for more details.
-Bike hires and repairs are available at Wilson’s Cycles in Berwick-upon-Tweed.
+Bike hires and repairs are available in Berwick-upon-Tweed.

 For a relaxed afternoon, take a walk on the town walls in Berwick-upon-Tweed, with fantastic views from the coast and the Elizabethan fortifications.
 You can visit Berwick Barracks on the way and pop in for coffee and cake at Audela on Bridge Street.
 There are several long distance walks in the Scottish Borders – the Southern Upland Way, St Cuthbert’s Way and Border Abbeys routes being just a few – maps are available from Visit Scotland.
 Most of the Border towns have town trails to follow, taking in local landmarks and ending in an afternoon tea.